 Bucks: The harvest rate of bucks will be dependent on the objectives of the land owner/manager.
-One of the concerns that the Texas Parks and Wildlife Department has about the deer herd in many areas of central Texas is the young age structure of the buck segment of the herd.
-Typically, 50% or more of the annual buck harvest is composed of 1 1/2 year old bucks, an indication of heavy hunting pressure.
 If one of the deer management objectives is to produce bucks with larger antlers, they must be allowed to reach older ages, which means that the harvest of young, immature bucks should be restricted.
-Restricting hunters to mature bucks only (in addition to spikes) is a good management strategy.
-Deer body characteristics, in addition to antler characteristics, should be used to determine the relative age of bucks "on-the-hoof".
+Restricting hunters to mature bucks along with the harvesting of bucks with undesirable antler only is a good management strategy.
+Deer body characteristics, their behavior and antler characteristics, can be used to determine the relative age of bucks "on-the-hoof.
 However, since many of the deer on a ranch will also roam onto neighboring lands, the benefits of not harvesting young bucks may be partially negated if these bucks are subject to being harvested on adjacent lands.
 For a deer population management program to be most successful in an area, most or all the land managers in the area must have similar deer harvest strategies.